DIY Guide to House Paints, Primers, and Solvents

 The best way to make a paint job last is to prepare the surface well and use the right coating.
-The choices available for finishing and protecting household surfaces are not extensive and only a few basic rules apply so choosing the best coatings to use is fairly simple.
+The choices available for finishing and protecting household surfaces are not extensive and only a few basic rules apply, so choosing the best coatings to use is fairly simple.
 Below are some guidelines for choosing paint, both for protection and appearance, as well as some tips for choosing a color and finish that can make the job go a bit easier.
-Also find alphabetical listing of paints, primers, thinners and solvents to guide your choices.
+Also find alphabetical listing of paints, primers, thinners, and solvents to guide your choices.

-For water-based coatings the solvent is water and the binders are usually acrylic or vinyl, or a combination of the two.
+For water-based coatings, the solvent is water and the binders are usually acrylic or vinyl, or a combination of the two.
 These coatings are very flexible and tend to "breathe", allowing water vapor to pass easily through walls.
 They dry very quickly and can usually be recoated the same day.
 They are also easy to work with and clean up with soap and water.

-Below is a list of household paints including some technical information about each and some do's and don'ts for using them, to help in choosing a coating.
+Below is a list of household paints including some technical information about each and some do's and don'ts for using them to help in choosing a coating.

-This is the "new oil-base", made using alkyd resin in the place of the linseed oil traditionally used to make these coatings.
+This is the "new oil-based paint", made using alkyd resin in the place of the linseed oil traditionally used to make these coatings.
 Alkyd dries faster than oil and has low odor in comparison.
 This coating produces a hard shell finish and is very resistant to wear and fading.
 It tends to become brittle over time and the surface will product a chalky powder that must be washed off before new paint is applied.
 Cleanup with mineral spirits or turpentine.

 Enamels are special coatings designed to create a smooth, hard shell that will withstand wear and hold its finish.
 Interior and exterior enamels are available in both oil and latex formulas and specially made enamels can be found for many different surfaces including wood, masonry, metals, kitchen appliances and more.
 Always use enamel for trim molding and consider it for walls where heavy traffic is expected.